You do not have to master any complex subjects to become a pilot.

 And that is not all.
 There are several other subjects that every pilot needs to know to have safe command of an airplane.

-Did you think you have to study Physics and Mathematics to become a pilot?
+Did you think you must study Physics and Mathematics to become a pilot?

 That is not the real story.

 Let me share my story with you.
-When I finished 10th grade, I already knew that I wanted to live my life as a pilot.
+When I finished 10th grade, I knew I wanted to live as a pilot.

 To make a living as a commercial pilot requires actual flight hours and basic knowledge of many subjects related to aviation and flying.

 So once I finished the 10th grade, I had to choose subjects for further studies.

-Someone told me if I want to be a commercial pilot, it is best to study Physics and Mathematics for my high school or advanced level.
+Someone told me if I wanted to be a commercial pilot, it was best to study Physics and Mathematics for my high school or advanced level.

 As too much information about pilot training was unavailable online, I decided to study physics and mathematics.

 I studied hard to do my best for high school exams to pursue my career as a commercial pilot.

-All went well, and I passed my high school exam with a good score, and by the following year, I enrolled in a flight school.
+All went well, and I passed my high school exam with a good score; the following year, I enrolled in a flight school.

 Once I enrolled in a flight school and started my ground class, I realized that studying physics and mathematics was never vital for becoming a pilot.